Cell-cell communication for single-cell resolution spatial transcriptomics data

 After calculating the secreted protein activity, SecAct could further estimate the consensus pattern from these inferred signaling activities across the whole tissue slide.
 This module contains two steps.

-Spearman correlation of secreted protein s signaling activity and its
+calculate the Spearman correlation of secreted protein s signaling

-neighbor cells’ sum expression.
-The p values were adjusted by the
+activity and its neighbor cells’ sum expression.
+The p values were

-Benjamini-Hochberg (BH) method as false discovery rate (FDR).
-The
+adjusted by the Benjamini-Hochberg (BH) method as false discovery rate

 Second, We designed a computational strategy to statistically test whether a type of secreted protein s mediates the intercellular communication from cell type 1 to cell type 2.
 Cell-type annotations were retrieved from the original study.
 First, we identified all neighboring pairs of cells, where one cell was from cell type 1 and the other from cell type 2, based on spatial proximity (distance < 20 μm).
 Among these neighboring pairs, we identified communicating pairs of cells as those where cell type 1 expressed RNA for s (count > 0), and cell type 2 exhibited signaling activity for s (activity score > 0).
 We then calculated a communication score for cell type 1 → s → cell type 2, defined as the ratio of communicating pairs to total neighboring pairs.
 The p-value is Probability (random ratio >= real ratio), computed through 1000 randomizations adjusted by the Benjamini–Hochberg procedure.
 In each randomization, we randomly permuted the cell IDs within each cell type.
 A cell type 1 → s → cell type 2 communication is considered significant if ratio > 0.2 and FDR < 0.01.